 Jahan Nama Museum in Niavaran complex

-The Jahan Nama museum is part of the Saheb Qaraniyeh Palace, located on the southern side it in the Niavaran complex and has beautiful works of contemporary visual art from around the world.
+The Jahan Nama museum is part of the Saheb Qaraniyeh Palace, located on the southern side of the Niavaran complex, and has beautiful works of contemporary visual art from around the world.

 Part of these works was purchased by the Pahlavi family, and another part was donated to the Pahlavi family from different cultures.
 Some of these works belong to famous artists such as Pablo Picasso, Paul Gauguin, Salvador Dali, and Georges Braque.